"Clothe yourselves with humility in your dealings with one another." 1 Peter 5:5

 Commentaries on the scriptures are full of midrash, a homiletic method of biblical explanation that fills in the gaps that the text does not reveal directly.
 There are midrashim about Mary, for instance, at Cana which suggest what she was thinking when she told Jesus, "They have no wine."

 Another Mirash about the miracle at Cana concerns Mark, whose feast we celebrate today.
 Legend has it that he was one of the servants who filled the six stone water jars with water.
-When Jesus changed the water to wine, Mark was especially startled and moved by Jesus' power and compassion, and it was at Cana that he decided to follow Jesus as a disciple.
+When Jesus changed the water to wine, Mark was especially moved by Jesus' power and compassion, and it was at Cana that he decided to follow Jesus as a disciple.

-Though we cannot "prove" any of these stories through the lens of history as we record it today, we can be sure that something moved the hearts of those who encountered Jesus to follow him and risk their lives to proclaim the good news he was preaching.
+Though we cannot "prove" any of these stories through the lens of history as we record it today, we can be sure that something stirred the hearts of those who encountered Jesus to follow him and risk their lives to proclaim the good news he was preaching.
 The same is true for us.
 Very few conversions that last are built on intellect alone.
 Only when our hearts are moved does the truth of the Gospel change us forever.

 Today, think about the experiences of faith you have had and be grateful?

 What stories of conversion most impacted your faith life?